Crock Pot Buffalo Wings (Easy Recipe) + Video

 Instructions

-• Remove wings from slow cooker and place on a baking sheet lined with foil.
-Drizzle sauce from the slow cooker over wings.
+• PREP FOR BROIL: Remove the wings from the slow cooker and place them on a foil-lined rimmed baking sheet.
+Spoon some of the sauce from the slow cooker over the wings.

 Video